pierpaolo28/pierpaolo28.github.io/about.md

                  <dt class="timeline-event" id="event03"><a>Digital-Dandelion (Research Data Scientist)</a></dt>
                  <dd class="timeline-event-content" id="event03EX">
-                        <p>As a Research Data Scientist, I collaborated with a variety of business clients in sectors such as finance, retail and e-commerce.
-In each business project, I worked with clients to plan and deliver specialised solutions to solve their commercial data problems.
-One of the most interesting projects I worked on was analysing how changes in Stock Prices can affect different company shares parameters (Level 2 Data) and how these can be predicted.
-To do so, different techniques such as Feature Selection/Engineering and Ensemble Learning have been employed.
-This role has developed my ability to work to a deadline to produce an excellent product, utilising technologies such as Google Cloud APIs, A/B testing and version control tools (e.g. Git).</p>
+                        <p>Collaborated with a variety of business clients in sectors such as finance and e-commerce.
+In each project, I worked with clients to plan and deliver specialized data solutions.
+This role has developed my ability to work to a deadline to produce an excellent product, utilizing technologies such as Google Cloud APIs, A/B testing and version control tools (e.g. Git).</p>
                   </dd>

-                  <dt class="timeline-event" id="event04"><a>ION Group (Service Delivery Developer Intern)</a></dt>
+                  <dt class="timeline-event" id="event04"><a>ION Group (Software Engineer Intern)</a></dt>
                   <dd class="timeline-event-content" id="event04EX">
                           <p>Improved ION’s Fidessa online framework working in the Financial Derivatives Automation Team.
 This role involved working on the client-side using Javascript, and on the server-side using SQL.
 Throughout this experience, I attended daily Scrum meetings with the rest of the team in order to ensure the best division of workloads and punctual delivery.</p>
                   </dd>